Japanuspus/adventofcode/2022/README.md

 ## Day 21: Monkey Math (3ms)

 For part 2, I missed the fact that the dependency-graph was a tree, and thought long and hard about algebraic reductions before just doing a simple recursive-style solve...

+## Day 22; Monkey Map

+The maze folded onto a cube-day.
+Part 1 was ok except for a clunky parser (forgot about `.inspect`).
+For part 2, the easy solution would be to encode the overall geometry manually, but my brain melted and I decided to do a general solver instead.

+Maybe use [`euclid`](https://crates.io/crates/euclid) (from servo) instead of `vecmath` (from piston)?
+Seems to have nicer ergonomics?

 ## Day 24: Blizzard Basin (90ms)